coronalabs/corona/README.md

 Exhaustive Corona API documentation, as well as getting started and more advanced guides are available on [docs.coronalabs.com](http://docs.coronalabs.com).

 ## Source Code and licensing
-Corona is dual-licensed under both a commercial and open source license.
+Corona is licensed under [MIT](LICENSE) open source license.

-The commercial Corona license gives you the full rights to customize the engine and distribute built apps on your own terms without any open source license obligations.
-Binary distributions obtained from [coronalabs.com](https://coronalabs.com/) are using this license.
+This license gives you the full rights to customize the engine and distribute built apps on your own terms.

-Corona is also available under the GPLv3 open source license.
-Corona open source licensing is ideal for use cases such as open source projects, research or educational purposes.
-See [LICENSE.GPL](LICENSE.GPL) for full text of GPL license.
+Binary distributions obtained from [coronalabs.com](https://coronalabs.com/) may use older license argreement.
+If you have a copy of previous licensed code or distribution you still must follow license you obtained it was obtained with.

 Note that Corona incorporates many libraries, both [third-party](sdk/dmg/Corona3rdPartyLicenses.txt) and made by Corona Labs.
 They may have different licenses.

 ## Contributing